kubernetes/website/docs/admin/namespaces/index.md

 Let's imagine a scenario where an organization is using a shared Kubernetes cluster for development and production use cases.

-The development team would like to maintain a space in the cluster where they can get a view on the list of pods, services, and replication controllers they use to build and run their application.
+The development team would like to maintain a space in the cluster where they can get a view on the list of Pods, Services, and Deployments they use to build and run their application.
 In this space, Kubernetes resources come and go, and the restrictions on who can or cannot modify resources are relaxed to enable agile development.

-The operations team would like to maintain a space in the cluster where they can enforce strict procedures on who can or cannot manipulate the set of pods, services, and replication controllers that run the production site.
+The operations team would like to maintain a space in the cluster where they can enforce strict procedures on who can or cannot manipulate the set of pods, services, and Deployments that run the production site.

 One pattern this organization could follow is to partition the Kubernetes cluster into two namespaces: development and production.